 Like other retirement plan provisions, the rules are contained in the County Code.
 Care has been taken to make sure this booklet follows the County Code.
 However, County law will control the administration of the DROP program.

 Who is eligible for DROP?

-A Category I participanst in the Detention Officers' and Deputy Sheriffs' Retirement Plan, a Correctional Facility Administrator, an Assistant Correctional Facility Administrator and a Superintendent of Detention Facilities with Twenty (20) years of actual plan service are eligible to join the DROP.
+All Category I participants in the Detention Officers' and Deputy Sheriffs' Retirement Plan.
+Correctional Facility Administrator, an Assistant Correctional Facility Administrator and a Superintendent of